Realizing Resource Recycling

 Promoting Efforts Based on the Resource Recycling Policy

-Under our resource recycling policy released in fiscal 2021, we will expand the ratio of plastic materials we use comprised of biomass plastics and other recycled materials which are not derived from fossil fuels.
+In our newly-determined resource recycling policy, we will expand the ratio of plastic materials we use comprised of bioplastics and other recycled materials which are not derived from fossil fuels.
 Regarding our production processes, we will promote internal recycling more than ever before, intensifying initiatives to minimize the waste products emitted from our construction projects.
 In addition, in both the use and recovery stages, we will work on our product design and supply chain to ensure products can be disposed of with thorough sorting and separation.
 In this way, we will promote initiatives to maximize reuse of material resources through mechanical recycle, chemical recycle, and other recycling methods.
-Based on the results achieved ahead of schedule through initiatives undertaken up to fiscal 2022, we have reviewed and reset milestones for fiscal 2025.
-From fiscal 2023, we will accelerate our efforts to achieve the revised milestones.

 Within these life cycles, we believe that innovation at the product design stage is important for driving the promotion of resource circulation.
 By designing new products and revising the various processes for existing products, we are promoting initiatives for innovation that will accelerate resource circulation.